Creative Writing

 mhkhasdae.

-Our faculty aim to help students develop a sustainable, autonomous writing life that lasts beyond their years at ASFA.
-They learn to make use of the protected writing time that ASFA affords them, and how to make such time for their creative work in college and beyond.
+Our faculty aims to help students establish a sustainable, autonomous writing life that lasts well beyond their years at ASFA.
+Students not only learn to make use of the protected writing time that ASFA affords them, they also develop strategies for making such time for their creative work in college and beyond.

-Rejecting the notion of the solitary author locked in her room, ASFA students learn what it means to be part of a creative community and the importance of the arts and artists in society.
-They work together to produce ASFA’s literary magazine, Cadence, and take part in literary outreach events at Birmingham-area elementary schools.
-In the process, they gain a deep appreciation for the responsibility of authors to shine a light on injustices and write a more equitable world into existence.
+Our program rejects the notion of the solitary author locked in her room.
+ASFA Creative Writing students learn what it means to be a part of a creative community while embracing the vital importance of the arts and artists in society.
+They work together to produce ASFA’s two literary magazines, Cadence and The Star Review, and they all give regular public readings and community showcases of their work.
+In the process, they gain a deep appreciation for the ways writers can engage the public, share their voices, and empower others to do the same.

-ASFA students prepare and submit their best pieces for consideration by top literary journals and competitions, and many have had great success with their submissions.
-Faculty guide them through this process, while also engaging students in honest discussions about finding a balance between individual creative fulfillment and the desire to publish and promote their work.
+ASFA Creative Writing students prepare and submit their best pieces for consideration by top literary journals and writing competitions, and many have enjoyed considerable success with their submissions.
+Faculty members guide students through this process while also engaging them in honest discussions about finding balance between individual creative fulfillment and the desire to publish and promote their work.

 Meet the Faculty